Iain Cook: Biography

 Prior to the formation of Aereogramme, Cook, who was using the alias Johnny Dymes, was a member of Les Tinglies.
 In 1998, Cook founded Aereogramme with Craig B., Campbell McNeil and Martin Scott.
 The band released their debut album A Story in White in 2001, through Chemikal Underground record label.
 The band's second album, Sleep and Release (2003) was followed by Seclusion in (2004).
 The band released their last album, My Heart Has a Wish That You Would Not Go in 2007 and disbanded at the same year.

 Cook wrote the theme tune for One Life Left, the long running video game radio show which began in 2006.

 In October 2022, Cook unveiled a new side project called Protection with Sons and Daughters guitarist Scott Paterson.

 Personal life

 One of his favourite video game series is Final Fantasy.
 He lives in Glasgow with his partner, actress Morven Christie.
+He studied Architecture at the University of Strathclyde, starting in 1992.